NixOS/infra/bastion/README.md

 ## Deploy

-To deploy new changes, use `terraform apply` from a trusted machine.
+To deploy new changes, use `AWS_PROFILE=lb-nixos terraform apply` from a trusted machine.

 ## Fallback